harlov/generator-spa-ee-angular/README.md

 Release History
 -------------
+* 03/12/15 - v1.0.0 - fixed missing angular param in closure in some files
-* 04/02/15 - v0.9.14 - bugfix for missing step files for e2e tests, step-file change triggers feature test
+* 03/04/15 - v0.9.14 - bugfix for missing step files for e2e tests, step-file change triggers feature test
 * 03/02/15 - v0.9.13 - html5 mode enabled, less compiling in watch instead of browser based compiling, reload of css only on less change
 * 03/02/15 - v0.9.12 - switched to Gherkin / cucumber.js for E2E tests, some bug fixes, added route-helper